Medically reviewed on March 6, 2018

-An overdose of olopatadine ophthalmic is not expected to be dangerous.
+An overdose of Pataday is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using Pataday (olopatadine ophthalmic)?
+What should I avoid while using olopatadine ophthalmic?

-Do not use this medicine while wearing contact lenses.
-Olopatadine ophthalmic may contain a preservative that can discolor soft contact lenses.
+Do not use Pataday while wearing contact lenses.
+Pataday may contain a preservative that can discolor soft contact lenses.
 Wait at least 15 minutes after using this medicine before putting in your contact lenses.

 Avoid wearing contact lenses while your eyes are red or irritated.